grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 </CodeGroup>

-Note that any requests made in the setup and teardown stages will be counted in the end-of-test summary.
-Those requests will be tagged appropriately with the `::setup` and `::teardown` values for the `group` metric tag, so that you can filter them in JSON output or InfluxDB.
+Note that the [the end-of-test summary](/results-visualization/end-of-test-summary/#summary-export-to-a-json-file) includes requests made in the setup and teardown stages.
+These requests are tagged appropriately with the `::setup` and `::teardown` values for the `group` metric tag, so that you can filter them in JSON output or InfluxDB.

 ## Skip setup and teardown execution

-It is possible to skip the execution of setup and teardown stages using the two options `--no-setup` and `--no-teardown` respectively.
+You can skip the execution of setup and teardown stages using the options `--no-setup` and `--no-teardown`.

 <CodeGroup labels={["Skipping setup/teardown execution"]} lineNumbers={[true]}>